We Went camping with The Sun Holidays: was it worth it?

 Our caravan was very basic but it had all the essentials with an outdoor balcony.
 Despite the caravans being close together, there was space to leave the car and the neighbours were obscured by pink blooming Liandri bushes that gave a bit of privacy.

 The pool area was huge, a children’s pool with a gentle gradient was perfect for splashing in the shallows and paddling in the deeper area.
 It had a bubble area and an umbrella sprinkler that my children love running through.
-A sperate deep pool with a jacuzzi area and another pool for lane swimming.
+A sperate deep pool with a jacuzzi for relaxing and even another pool for lane swimming.

 The pool area had a bar that served coffee, ice lollies and light lunches.
 After a few hours in the pool, working up an appetite, we really appreciated the hot lunch menu!

-Attached to the campsite was a private sandy beach.
-We made the most of it being so accessible and went and put our feet in the water before breakfast.
+Not only was their a pool but also, attached to the campsite was a private sandy beach.
+We made the most of it being so accessible and dipped our toes in the water before breakfast.
 One evening a storm sky swirled its dark grey clouds around the mountains in the bay.
 We had an amazing view of the dramatic weather.

 Our trip to Camping Village Baia Domizia was fun and perfect for a family holiday because there is a lot to do.
 I love glamping holidays in Italy because the quality is so high.
 If you want to relax, you could spend your entire time onsite.
 If you want to explore the local area, Napoli, Pompei and Sperlonga are not far away.
 From the site, there was a train station a 15 minute drive away.
 Sessa Aurunca-Roccamonfina station connects with Napoli Piazza Garibaldi station and the journey takes one hour.
 From here you can easily take the train connections to Pompei.

 During our holiday, we stayed in a roulette (caravan).
-This was automatically selected when we booked the holiday and I didn’s see a way to upgrade.
-Our experience was ok but not the best.
-Our accomodation was managed by Eurocamp and the caravan was an old model and it had a bit of a funky smell.
+This was automatically selected when we booked the holiday and I didn’t see a way to upgrade.
+Our experience was basic and not a luxury break.
+Our accommodation was managed by Eurocamp and the caravan was an old model and it had a bit of a funky smell.
 But overall it was fine to stay in and the beds were comfortable.
 It was reasonable considering that we paid such a low price, and we spent most of the time outside anyway!

 Looking at the cost of the holiday, the deal allowed us to save money and it gave us access to a fun little Italian campsite located between Rome and Napoli.